COMP2150-24s1/level-design-assessment-JinzeLei/README.md

 ### 3.2.
 Level Map – Section 1

 ### 3.3.
 Level Map – Section 2

 ### 3.4.
 Level Map – Section 3

 ## 4. Iterative Design (~400 words)
-Reflect on how iterative design helped to improve your level.
-Additional prototypes and design artefacts should be included to demonstrate that you followed an iterative design process (e.g. pictures of paper prototypes, early grey-boxed maps, additional storyboards of later gameplay sequences, etc.).
-You can also use this section to justify design changes made in Unity after you drew your level design maps shown in section 3.

-You should conclude by highlighting a specific example of an encounter, or another aspect of your level design, that could be improved through further iterative design.
+Iterative design allows me to balance various elements within the level, such as enemy placement, platform layout, and power-up distribution.
+By testing different configurations and observing how players interact with the level, I can adjust these elements to ensure that the level provides an appropriate level of challenge and rewards skilled gameplay.
-Iterative design has greatly helped my game design.
-Firstly, at the beginning, the difficulty levels of the three parts of the game were not evenly balanced, with the first part being too difficult and causing players to frequently die in that section.
+ In the beginning, the difficulty levels of the three parts of the game were not evenly balanced, with the first part being too difficult and causing players to frequently die in that section.
 Through iterative design, I was able to better balance the difficulty levels of all three parts of the game.
-Secondly, initially there was no design for moving boxes in the game.
-However, in order to attract more player interest, I added two movable boxes in the game which required players to use their brains to push them and reach places they couldn't access before.
-Additionally, there were frequent bugs in the early stages of the game such as boxes falling underground etc., but through iterative design I was able to fix most of these bugs.
-Finally, I continuously adjusted the difficulty level of the third part of the game so that most players could not win on their first attempt; however by learning from mistakes and gaining experience they could quickly find a way to victory.
-In summary: after obtaining key from cave entrance,the difficulty level decreased significantly.In future designs,it may be appropriate to increase some difficulties.
+Secondly, initially, there was no design for moving boxes in the game.
+However, to attract more player interest, I added two movable boxes in the game which required players to use their brains to push them and reach places they couldn't access before.
+Additionally, there were frequent bugs in the early stages of the game such as boxes falling underground, etc., but through iterative design, I was able to fix most of these bugs.
+Finally, I continuously adjusted the difficulty level of the third part of the game so that most players could not win on their first attempt; however, by learning from mistakes and gaining experience they could quickly find a way to victory.
+In summary: after obtaining a key from the cave entrance, the difficulty level decreased significantly.
+In future designs, it may be appropriate to increase some difficulties.

 ## Generative AI Use Acknowledgement